AdobeDocs/contributor.en/help/introduction.md

 Making quick edits is a good way to fix small errors and omissions in documents.
 If an article displays an edit button as shown below, you can make a quick fix yourself.
 When you edit the document, you submit a pull request (PR) to submit the fix/suggestion to us, and we can vet, approve and publish the suggestion.

-1. Sign the [Contributor License Agreement (CLA)](http://opensource.adobe.com/cla.html) if acceptible.
+1. Sign the [Contributor License Agreement (CLA)](http://opensource.adobe.com/cla.html) if acceptable.

    You only need to submit an Adobe CLA one time.
 1. Click **`Edit this page`** on the right column to go to the markdown source file on GitHub.